Top picks for the 2018 summer camping gear list, as recommended by The Dyrt team and our community of campers.

 So, yeah.
 Maybe I’m not very organized when it comes to my camping gear.
 But as I entertain the many camping trips that I hope to take this summer, I’m also dreaming of some new additions to my pile of dirty toys.

 You don’t need every new gizmo and whatchama-call-it to enjoy camping this summer.
-But a few new pieces can be pretty exciting.
-I’ve enlisted the help of The Dyrt team, as well as our community of campers, in collecting recommendations for the latest and greatest summer camping gear, along with some older favorites.
+But a few new pieces can be pretty exciting and help your camping trip run a little more smoothly.
+I’ve enlisted the help of The Dyrt team, as well as our community of campers, in collecting recommendations for the latest and greatest summer camping gear to add to your camping gear list.

 The Summer Camping Gear List You’ll Love